oorbeng/oorbeng.github.io/src/content/blog/graceful-rhythms-embracing-the-dance-of-joy-sorrow-and-forgiveness.md

 draft: false
 tags:
   - byothers
-description:
+  - poetry
-  When all is fair and the sun is high,
+description: When all is fair and the sun is high,
   My actions and utterances
   bring gleeful sighs to the recipient,
   And her smile widens like a blooming flower. . .